compsoc-edinburgh/betterinformatics/_sections/2016/year1/inf1-op.md

     url: https://piazza.com/ed.ac.uk/spring2017/inf1op/
 ---
 -   **Allocations**: [tutorials], [labs]
+-   **Labs**
+    - There is nothing to submit.
+    - You only need to fill out the online form at the end of the week to record your progress.
 -   **[Tutorials](http://www.inf.ed.ac.uk/teaching/courses/inf1/op/tutorials.html)** (read this document!)
     - These start on week 2.
 Labs start week one.
     - There are exactly [two tutorials] taking place in every time slot.
 You do not need to stick to the same room each week.